muskang-005/Smart-energy-monitoring-system/README.md

 ---

 ## Working Principle
-- Arduino reads analog value from potentiometer using analogRead().This value is converted into a proportional current value
+- Arduino reads the analog signal from the potentiometer by using analogRead().
+This signal is then converted into a proportional amount of current
-- Power is calculated using P = V × I
+- Power is computed by using the formula P = V * I
-- Energy is calculated using time difference from millis(): Energy = Power x Time
+- Energy is computed by finding the time difference from the function millis().
+Energy = Power * Time
-- Energy is converted into kWh and cost is calculated using a fixed rate
+- Energy is then converted into kWh format and cost is computed by assuming a fixed rate
-- System classifies load (LOW, NORMAL, HIGH)
+- System classifies the load into LOW, NORMAL, and HIGH
-- If power exceeds threshold : Overload triggers buzzer and LED alert
+- If the power level goes beyond the threshold, then the system sends an overload signal to the buzzer and LED

 ## Results
-- Real-time power variation observed using potentiometer
+- Power variation in real time can be observed by using the potentiometer
-- Energy consumption calculated continuously
+- Energy consumption can be computed in real time
-- Cost estimation displayed on LCD
+- Cost can be computed and displayed on the LCD screen
-- Load conditions successfully classified
+- Load conditions can be classified into LOW, NORMAL, and HIGH
-- Overload condition triggered buzzer and LED alerts
+- Overload conditions can send signals to the buzzer and LEDs

 ![Output](circuitop_1.png)